CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 ```

 Some new code!
-This time, we're extracting the boolean through shift + and, the using a combination of `movzbl` and `lea` instructions to perform `*sink += 41 * b;`.
-But why is the code only gets faster for the largest input size?
+We're extracting the boolean through `shlx` + `and` + `setne`, but using a combination of `movzbl` + `lea` + `add` to perform `*sink += 41 * b;`.
+But are we only faster for the largest input size?
 Let's start by understanding the amount of work each benchmark does.
 We'll be using instruction count as a proxy for work done.
-While instructions don't all have the same overhead, we're looking at fairly similar inner-loops, and the instructions are mostly cheap arithmetic operations.
-We'll therefore start under the simplifying assumption that the benchmark executing fewer instructions should be faster.
+While different instructions do not have the same overhead, we're looking at fairly similar inner-loops, and the instructions are mostly cheap arithmetic operations.
+We'll start with the simplifying assumption that the benchmark executing fewer instructions should be faster.

-Here are the results for the branch benchmarks.
+Here are the counts for the branch benchmarks.

 ```
 8,754,489,905       instructions              #    3.26  insn per cycle